altwalker/altwalker/docs/quickstart.rst

 Quickstart
 ==========

+Eager to get started?
+This page gives a good introduction to AltWalker.
+It assumes you already have AltWalker installed.
+If you do not, head over to the :doc:`installation` section.

-In this Quickstart section you will learn how to create your tests project from scratch, from an existing model or to generate a code template for your models and run your tests with AltWalker.
+In this section you will learn how to create a tests project from scratch or from existing models, how to validate your models, how to validate your code and how to run your tests with AltWalker.

 .. contents:: Table of Contents
     :local: